-Watercress is a source of the chemopreventive isothiocyanates benzyl isothiocyanate (BITC) and phenethyl isothiocyanate (PEITC).
+Watercress is a source of the isothiocyanates benzyl isothiocyanate (BITC) and phenethyl isothiocyanate (PEITC).
 In addition, watercress is a good source of the carotenoids beta-carotene and lutein, as well as kaempferol and vitamin C.

 Watercress consumption is associated with reduced breast cancer risk.
 Isothiocyanates derived from watercress have been found to have chemopreventive activity against a variety of breast cancer cell lines in the laboratory and in epidemiologic studies.